OzanCansel/hazelcast-cpp-client/Reference_Manual.md

 ```
 This generates the `conanbuildinfo.cmake` file to be included in your CMakeLists.txt.
 Please follow the instructions at the [example page](https://docs.conan.io/en/latest/getting_started.html#an-md5-hash-calculator-using-the-poco-libraries) and build your application.

+`conan install` might fail on some architechtures, in case it fails run as:
+`conan install .. --build=missing`
+So it is built from scratch.
+Also make sure that `cmake`, `a compiler` and `openssl` is installed on your system.

 ### 1.1.2.
 Vcpkg Users
 Hazelcast C++ client package is available for [Vcpkg](https://github.com/microsoft/vcpkg) users.
 The port name is `hazelcast-cpp-client`.